PCJohn/dip-spectral/README.md

 # The Spectral Bias of the Deep Image Prior

-Code to reproduce results in the paper.
+Code to reproduce results in the paper: http://bayesiandeeplearning.org/2019/papers/33.pdf

 **Dataset**